 Are you puzzled as to why you should and should not use dumbbells?
 Then stick around!
-Because today, I will be explaining 5 of the main advantages and disadvantages of dumbbells (with emphasis on gaining muscle).
+Because today, I will be explaining 5 of the main advantages and disadvantages of dumbbells (with an emphasis on gaining muscle).

 The main advantages of dumbbells are their versatility, compact size, effectiveness, and free range of movement.
 The main disadvantages of dumbbells are their unsuitability for progressive overload and limited capabilities for lower body exercises.